jerryjappinen/linna-vue/README.md

 }
 ```

-`components/` is NOT built during install.
+`components/` are NOT built during install.
 You must transpile them yourself in your project.

 ### Nuxt module